BasicProtein/AugmentCode-Free/README.md

 Summary: The primary account can be any account, even if it is blocked.
 The primary account can create a team and pull the secondary account, and the secondary account can be used unlimitedly.
 Note that you must log in to the augmentation plug-in with the secondary account, and remember to execute the cleanup script before logging in.

+Note:Now the team invitation method will not increase the number of uses!!!

+**Update Log**:

+v0.0.4 | 2025/7/23
+- Beautify the interface for selecting an IDE
 ---

 <p align="center">